Seoul, Korea

 What do expats in Seoul appreciate most about the local culture?

 "Expats in Seoul appreciate the city's vibrant culture, which is a mix of traditional and modern influences.
 They enjoy the city's bustling nightlife, its delicious cuisine, and its friendly people.
 They also appreciate the city's rich history and its many cultural attractions, such as the palaces, temples, and museums.
 Additionally, expats appreciate the city's efficient public transportation system, which makes it easy to get around.
-Finally, expats appreciate the city's commitment to safety and security, which makes it a great place to live," said one expat in Seoul.
+Finally, expats appreciate the city's commitment to safety and security, which makes it a great place to live," said one expat who made the move to Seoul.

 What do expats find most challenging?

 "One of the most challenging aspects of the local culture for expats in Seoul is the language barrier.
 Many Koreans speak only limited English, making it difficult for expats to communicate with locals.
 Additionally, the Korean culture is very hierarchical, and expats may find it difficult to adjust to the expectations of respect and deference that are expected of them.
 Furthermore, the Korean work culture is very demanding, and expats may find it difficult to adjust to the long hours and intense work ethic.
-Finally, the Korean culture is very conservative, and expats may find it difficult to adjust to the strict social norms and expectations," wrote one member in Seoul.
+Finally, the Korean culture is very conservative, and expats may find it difficult to adjust to the strict social norms and expectations," remarked one expat who made the move to Seoul.

 Is there a lot of crime in Seoul?